stephane-caron/pymanoid/README.md

 # pymanoid

 Python library for humanoid robotics in OpenRAVE.
+Features:

+- QP-based Inverse Kinematics solver
+- Jacobians and hessians for the center of mass, the ZMP and the angular momentum
+- Double-description method for multi-contact stability

 Disclaimer: this repository is part of my working code (read: **unstable**).

-## Features

-- QP-based Inverse Kinematics using [CVXOPT](http://cvxopt.org/index.html)
-  (allows for task-based whole-body optimization, does not require IKFast)
-- Contact double-description method for whole-body multi-contact planning
-- Jacobians and hessians for the center of mass, ZMP, angular momentum, ...

 ## Dependencies